Nazulka/WD-Buzzwords/README.md

 * The bottom part of the section is for users who would like to purchase a Glossary in a book form and includes a link to an external third-party site that opens up in a new tab.

 Footer
-* Designed using Materialize Sticky Footer component, it's responsive and always stays on the bottom the page unless there is a lot of content, when it gets pushed down.
+* Designed using Materialize Sticky Footer component, it's responsive and always stays on the bottom of the page unless there is a lot of content, when it gets pushed down.
 Contains hoverable Social Media icons to let users know they are clickable.
 Icons are linked to the external websites and open in new tabs when clicked.
+Available accross all pages.
 * Copyright section is directly below the Footer and contains Copyright information.

 **Glossary Page**